-Toy Poodles have famously low maintenance coats.
+Toy Poodles have famously low-shedding coats.
 They lack undercoats, so their shedding is minimal.
 Their fur is hypoallergenic and mats rather than sheds.
 These pups will only need to be groomed to prevent matting and increase shine.
-Usually, brushing once or twice a week and grooming every six weeks is sufficient.
+Usually, brushing your Toy Poodle once or twice a week and grooming every six weeks is sufficient.

-This dog breed is a member of the Toy group and is recognized by the AKC and ACA.
+This dog breed is a member of the Toy Group and is recognized by the AKC and ACA.
 Poodles are an active breed in general, and Toy Poodles in specific are just as active.
 Because of their size, however, they don’t need as much room to run around as their larger counterparts.
-After a few laps around the kitchen, they’ll tire out and happily sit by their owners during daily activities.
+After a few laps around the kitchen, the Toy Poodle will tire out and happily sit by their owners during daily activities.

-Toy Poodles stand at a mighty 7-10 inches at the shoulder.
+The Toy Poodle stands at a mighty 7-10 inches at the shoulder.
 Their weight ranges from 6-9 pounds and usually averages around 8 pounds.

 Toy Poodles usually live 12 – 15 years.

 The Poodle coat is built for the water and even the Toy Poodle tends to have excellent, practically innate, swimming abilities.